DLR-TS/OSMP-Service/README.md

 # OSMP Service

-Service for OSMP-FMUs to communicate via gRPC with CoSiMa.
+The OSMP Service can open a OSMP-FMU (https://github.com/OpenSimulationInterface/osi-sensor-model-packaging).
+The OSMP Service is addressed by the CoSiMa.
+A CoSiMa instance together with multiple OSMP Service instances creates a simulation.

-Server Address can be given as [::]:\<port\> via command line parameter.
+The OSMP Service act as a server.
+The address can be given as [::]:\<port\> via command line parameter.
 If no parameter is given default is: 0.0.0.0:51425

 Pass -v as a parameter to enable verbose output.